HackYourFuture/JavaScript1/README.md

 Here's a video in order that shows you how it's done: [How to Submit Your Homework](https://www.youtube.com/watch?v=CpYARPYGQU8)

+### Presentation module
+Besides learing a lot of technical concepts you'll be focussing on the softskills as well.
+Please have a look at [this](https://github.com/HackYourFuture/presentation-module) RePo for all the details and deadlines.

 ## Learning goals

 In order to successfully complete this module you will need to master the following: